 DEVELOP BUSINESS MODELS IN A TEAM

-Our Business Model Canvas workshop is based on the latest methods and integrates the concepts and tools of A. Osterwalder (Business Model Generation), E. Ries (The Lean Startup), W. Chan Kim / R. Mauborgne (Blue Ocean Strategy) and O. Gassmann (The Business Model Navigator).
+Our Business Model Training is based on the latest methods and integrates the concepts and tools of A. Osterwalder (Business Model Generation), E. Ries (The Lean Startup), W. Chan Kim / R. Mauborgne (Blue Ocean Strategy) and O. Gassmann (The Business Model Navigator).

 WHAT YOU CAN EXPECT TO LEARN

 - Understanding and analyzing existing business models (Business Model Analysis)